Design & Digital Communications Assistant

 • Supporting updates to MJI's website on Squarespace, including formatting and uploading web content, graphics, report pages and digital resources.

-• Assisting with the visual presentation of findings from MJI's migrant worker survey, including data visualisation and digital storytelling.
+• Assisting with the visual presentation, adaptation and repurposing of findings from MJI's migrant worker survey, including data visualisation, digital storytelling, and the creation of assets for reports, presentations, website and other digital channels.

 • Using AI-enabled tools responsibly to support design, rapid prototyping and workflow efficiency, while ensuring all final outputs are accurate and appropriate for MJI's work.